codewars/runner/README.md

 Please report any language related issues here.
 For anything else about Codewars, please use [codewars/codewars.com].

+## Feature Requests

+Please open new issues using appropriate issue templates.

 ## Code

 CodeRunner itself is not open source, but it's roughly equivalent to the following: